caposcar1998/tec-ride/README.md

 # TEC RIDE

 Application that will give the users of the blockchain secure and private rides using ethereum as currency.
+To use this application you need to have the basic knowledge of node, react, web3 and solidity

 # Application requirements